Setting up for success: How to support students transition back to school

 {{justify}}

 Research shows us that when schools prioritise student wellbeing, we see decreased behavioural difficulties, increased engagement and enjoyment in learning, and improved mental health and social relationships (Lindorff, 2020).
 When students are well, they have the capacity to develop on physical, neurological and socio-emotional levels.
 This, in return, means that students are able to be open to learning and opportunity for academic success follows (Evans et al., 2020).
 It can be difficult to know where to start with student wellbeing.
-At these links, you can read more information on how to monitor, measure and manage student wellbeing.
+At these links, you can read more information on how to monitor, measure and manage student wellbeing and more on the importance of psychological safety in the school environment.

 {{justify}}